MicrosoftDocs/sql-docs/docs/t-sql/functions/partition-transact-sql.md

 The example:
 - Creates a partition scheme, `RangePS1`, for the partition function `RangePF1`.
 - Creates a table, `dbo.PartitionTable`, on the `RangePS1` partition scheme with `col1` as the partitioning column.
 - Inserts four rows into the `dbo.PartitionTable` table.
-These rows will be inserted into partitions based on the partition function RangePF1 definition - 1 to partition 1, 100 to 2, 500 and 1000 to 3.
+These rows will be inserted into partitions based on the partition function RangePF1 definition: 1 and 10 go to partition 1, 500 and 1000 to 3.
 - Queries the `dbo.PartitionTable` and uses `$PARTITION.RangePF1(col1)` in the GROUP BY clause to query the number of rows in each partition that contains data.

 > [!NOTE]